Title I

 - Students with materials to practice math and phonics along with tip sheets for families.

-- Students with a number chart from 0 - 120 to practice with at home.
+- Students with a number chart from 0-120 to practice at home.

 - Students with materials to read at home on their individual reading level.